sr-lab/ProfOlaf/README.md

 ![ProfOlaf Logo](banner.webp)

-The **ProfOlaf** tool was built to help researchers with literature **snowballing**.
-It lets you define a reusable search configuration (time window, source/venue filters, paths, optional proxy).
-It ingests seed titles from structured or plain-text inputs, queries scholarly sources, and normalizes records.
+The **ProfOlaf** tool was built to help researchers with literature reviews.
+It automates the process of snowballing articles through an initial seed, and helps raters through the process of screening.
-It stores initial results and “seen” items in your data store, with progress reporting and request throttling to minimize rate limits.

-## Step 0 - Generating the Search Configuration
+## Setup - Generating the Search Configuration

 **`generate_search_conf.py`** is used to interactively create a `search_conf.json` file that stores all configuration parameters needed for scraping and data collection.